 Typically you’ll want to pick a nice bright aperture and leave it there.
 This is true for many reasons.
 I recently read an interview of the cinematographer who filmed “The French Connection”, an old crime movie.
-The cinematographer, Owen Roizman, stated that he felt like using lenses stopped down was wrong.
-The truth is, when many lenses are shot wide open they look better, its a basic fact, especially for old manual focus prime lenses.
+He stated that he felt like using lenses stopped down was wrong.
+I thought this was interesting and I think it makes sense for a lot of reasons.

-There are many aspects to a lens that make them almost universally better wide open, but it essentially boils down to bringing focus (attention) to the subject.
+There are many aspects to a lens that make them better with wider apertures, but it essentially boils down to bringing focus (attention) to the subject.

 In case you’re wondering, the image above clearly shows the aperture in a 50mm lens.
 The aperture in this lens is made of 7 curved aperture blades.
 The curvature of the blades helps reduce distracting shapes in the bokeh balls.